Audi Q3 SUV - Engines, drive & performance

 Only one diesel engine is offered in the Audi Q3, but the 2.0-litre is available in a choice of two power outputs.
 The 148bhp version is available with a manual or automatic gearbox, while the 187bhp version is automatic-only.

 Audi's latest engine nomenclature takes some understanding.
 The 35 TFSI, a 148bhp 1.5-litre turbo, sits at the bottom of the range, with front-wheel-drive and the six-speed manual gearbox.
-Audi claims it manages 0-62mph in 9.3 seconds.
-A quattro four-wheel-drive version will be offered soon, plus a seven-speed S Tronic gearbox is available with a 9.2-second 0-62mph time claimed.
+Audi claims it manages 0-62mph in 9.5 seconds.
+The seven-speed S Tronic gearbox shaves a tenth of a second off this.

-The 40 TFSI and 45 TFSI are 187 and 227bhp versions of a 2.0-litre turbocharged petrol engine.
-They cover 0-62mph in 7.4 and 6.3 seconds respectively and both have quattro four-wheel drive and the S tronic automatic gearbox as standard.
+The 40 TFSI and 45 TFSI are 187 and 242bhp versions of a 2.0-litre turbocharged petrol engine.
+They cover 0-62mph in 7.3 and 5.8 seconds respectively and both have quattro four-wheel drive and the S tronic automatic gearbox as standard.
 While the latter is markedly faster when pushed to its limits, the 187bhp version has more than enough power to satisfy most drivers.

 Which Is Best?